alephao/LLSpinner/README.md

 LLSpinner
 ===========

-Simple and easy to use activity indicator written in Swift
+Simple and easy to use full screen activity indicator written in Swift

 Easy to use
 ----